mooseware/matahari/README.md

 =========
 **0.6.0**

-- Two awesome NEW methods of displaying: FirePHP and ChromePHP Simply set the filter to either `matahari_ff` or `matahari_chrome`
+- Two awesome new features: spit to FirePHP or to ChromePHP

 **0.5.0**